MP Estate Planning UK

 Trust Registration Service requirements and deadlines trustees must meet

-Registering with the Trust Registration Service is a key admin step trustees must not overlook.
-The system exists to increase transparency and help prevent money laundering.
-It affects many estate arrangements and can feel urgent once you see the deadlines.
+Registering with the Trust Registration Service (TRS) is a mandatory step that trustees must not overlook.
+The system exists to increase transparency and help prevent money laundering, in line with the requirements introduced by the 5th Money Laundering Directive.
+It affects the vast majority of UK express trusts — including many that have no tax liability at all.

 Which arrangements need registration